-The Urban Studies Department at Queens College Offers a Master of Arts degree in Urban Affairs, which provides an interdiscipinlary approach to the study of cities, especially New York City.
+The Urban Studies Department at Queens College offers a Master of Arts degree in Urban Affairs, which provides an interdisciplinary approach to the study of cities, especially New York City.
 We prepare students for professional work in urban administration, organization and policy in the public and nonprofit sectors.

-- Courses are taught by practitioners, including government officials and directors of community-based organizations.
+- Courses are taught by researchers and by practitioners, including government officials and directors of community-based organizations.

-- We offer some online courses which allow students to learn in a flexible environment
+- We offer many evening courses as well as occasional weekend or online courses, which allow students to learn in a flexible environment.

 We invite applications from students with undergraduate or M.A. degrees who are interested in preparing for professional work in urban administration, organization, and policy in the public and nonprofit sectors.
 We do not require GRE Scores, but we want students who seek to become leaders in urban affairs.

 If your undergraduate GPA is 3.0 or greater, you can apply to matriculate.
-If not, you can apply for non-matriculated status.
-To apply for matriculation you should apply through the online process.
+If not, you can be admitted on a probabtionary basis, or apply for non-matriculated status.
+To apply, you should apply through the online process.

 For more detailed information regarding the admissions process, please visit the MA APPLICATION CENTER to apply.

 See a sample syllabus of the introductory required class, Social Justice in Theory and Practice (URBST 705)

 Our students are well prepared for advancement in government agencies or non profit and community organizations.
 Career options include: